What Type of Home Loan is Right for Me? Exploring Mortgage Loans

 Conventional Mortgage

-First up, we have the conventional mortgage.
-This home loan type requires a decent credit score – typically 620 or higher.
+First up, we have the conventional loans.
+This type requires a decent credit score – typically a minimum credit score of 620 or higher.
 You’ll also need a down payment, usually at least 3%.
-But the more you can put down, the better your terms might be.
+But the more you can put down, the better your interest rate might be.

-Pros and cons: Conventional mortgages often offer competitive interest rates and may have lower closing costs.
-However, if your down payment is less than 20%, you’ll likely need to pay for private mortgage insurance, which will increase your monthly payment.
+Pros and cons: Conventional loans often offer competitive interest rates and may have lower closing costs.
+However, if your down payment is less than 20%, you’ll likely need to pay for mortgage insurance, which will increase your monthly payment.

 Who is this home loan type best for?
 If you have a good credit score and can afford a decent down payment, a conventional mortgage could be a great option.